-INTRODUCTION:
+INTRODUCTION

-This Guide has been produced by Bourne Rural Planning Consultancy Limited (BRPC) and commissioned by the South Downs National Park Authority (SDNPA).
+- 1.4 This Guide has been produced by Bourne Rural Planning Consultancy Limited (BRPC) and commissioned by the South Downs National Park Authority (SDNPA).
 Its aim is to support farmers/landowners by providing them with detailed information on permitted development (PD) rights as set out in the Town and Country Planning (General Permitted Development) (England) Order 2015 (Amended) (referred to as the GPDO).

-Not every aspect of PD rights can be covered in this Guide as there are simply too many variants and issues which need to be considered.
+Permitted development rights relate to certain types of work that can be carried out without the need to apply for planning permission. - 1.5 Not every aspect of PD rights can be covered in this Guide as there are simply too many variants and issues which need to be considered.
 However, it should provide readers with a better understanding of key requirements and procedures and a practical guide to the main points for consideration.